 The Board of Directors was authorised, for the period until the next AGM, to decide on issue of convertible instruments in Nordea.
 The authorisation means that the share capital may be increased by a maximum of 10 per cent of the share capital.
 The issue of convertible instruments by virtue of the authorisation may take place with or without preferential rights for existing shareholders and will be done on market conditions.

-The purpose of the authorisation is to facilitate a flexible and cost-effective adjustment of Nordea’s capital structure to meet new capital requirements rules and attaching to new capital instruments.
+The purpose of the authorisation is to facilitate a flexible and efficient adjustment of Nordea’s capital structure to the new capital requirements and the attaching capital instruments.

 Acquisition and conveyance of own shares